ubuntu-mate/ubuntu-mate.org/pages/designguide.md

 	![Circle of MATEs](/gallery/Artwork/design-guide/Circle_of_MATEs.png)
 </div>
 <br>
 The Circle of MATEs is the symbol that accompanies the wordmark in the Ubuntu MATE logo.
-The triangles inside the roundel represent the three foundamental elements of this project: the Ubuntu core, the MATE Desktop and the community.
+The triangles inside the roundel represent the three foundamental elements of this project: the Ubuntu base, the MATE Desktop and the community.
 The circular lines represent the connection and the collaboration between these elements.

 ---